The Board of Circus Oz has announced its intention to wind up the company.

 ‘It’s been a decision by the members.
 We are a member-based organisation.
 We have just under 100 members, and we put it to the members, “Do they accept the changes that have been asked for in relation to the governance structure?”
 Or if they vote against that, then the government funding will be turned off, we will no longer be entitled to government funding, which leaves the Board with no other decision than to wind the organisation up, absent any other alternative,’ McCredie said.

-Circus Oz was placed on notice by the Australia Council for the Arts in January 2021, with Council suspending the application submitted by ‘Circus Australia Limited for the National Performing Arts Partnership Framework (2022 – 2024) subject to a review of the companies [sic] strategic vision and business model’, according to documents filed with the Australian Charities and Not-for-profits Commission (ACNC).
+In January 2021, the Council Australia Council suspended the application submitted by ‘Circus Australia Limited for the National Performing Arts Partnership Framework (2022 – 2024) subject to a review of the companies [sic] strategic vision and business model’, according to documents filed with the Australian Charities and Not-for-profits Commission (ACNC).

-Previous warnings from the Australia Council were made as early as 2018, while the company has been without a permanent Artistic Director since the departure of Rob Tannion in 2019.
+Previous warnings from the Australia Council were made as early as 2018, when Circus Oz was first put on notice, while the company has been without a permanent Artistic Director since the departure of Rob Tannion in 2019.

 Several Company Members told ArtsHub they were offered a binary, either/or choice at a recent meeting with the Board: either accept the government-mandated introduction of an entirely skills-based Board, removing artists from direct control of the artistic, cultural and operational control of Circus Oz – or close the company down completely.
 No middle ground was offered.